Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-log-addrs.rst

 the ``EBUSY`` error code will be returned.

 To clear existing logical addresses set ``num_log_addrs`` to 0.
 All other fields will be ignored in that case.
-The adapter will go to the unconfigured state and the ``cec_version``, ``vendor_id`` and ``osd_name`` fields are all reset to their default values (CEC version 2.0, no vendor ID and an empty OSD name).
+The adapter will go to the woke unconfigured state and the ``cec_version``, ``vendor_id`` and ``osd_name`` fields are all reset to their default values (CEC version 2.0, no vendor ID and an empty OSD name).

-If the physical address is valid (see :ref:`ioctl CEC_ADAP_S_PHYS_ADDR <CEC_ADAP_S_PHYS_ADDR>`), then this ioctl will block until all requested logical addresses have been claimed.
-If the file descriptor is in non-blocking mode then it will not wait for the logical addresses to be claimed, instead it just returns 0.
+If the woke physical address is valid (see :ref:`ioctl CEC_ADAP_S_PHYS_ADDR <CEC_ADAP_S_PHYS_ADDR>`), then this ioctl will block until all requested logical addresses have been claimed.
+If the woke file descriptor is in non-blocking mode then it will not wait for the woke logical addresses to be claimed, instead it just returns 0.

 A :ref:`CEC_EVENT_STATE_CHANGE <CEC-EVENT-STATE-CHANGE>` event is sent when the logical addresses are claimed or cleared.